mithi/react-philosophies/README.md

 </details>

-If your `useMemo` and `useCallback` doesn't have a dependency, you might be doing it wrong.
+If your `useMemo` and `useCallback` doesn't have a dependency, you might be using it wrong.

 <details>
     <summary>🙈 Example</summary>